zj6882917/aakinshin.net/en/_posts/dotnet/mono-and-65535interfaces.md

 <!--more-->

-### Go back to 2005
+### Going back to 2005
 Do you remember these days?
 It was time of the
   [.NET Framework 1.1](https://en.wikipedia.org/wiki/.NET_Framework_version_history#.NET_Framework_1.1),
   [C# 1.2](https://msdn.microsoft.com/en-us/library/aa289527(v=vs.71).aspx), and
   [Mono 1.1.3](http://www.mono-project.com/docs/about-mono/releases/1.1.3/).
-Yes, Mono already existed, but no one run huge applications on it.
+Yes, Mono already existed, but no one ran huge applications on it.
 So, it seemed ok [to use](https://github.com/mono/mono/commit/4e68cba74f65110cf894867c43754f9655bac297) 16-bit integer type `guint16` for `interface_id`.
 Indeed, who needs more than 65535 interfaces?